openwallet-foundation/credo-ts/demo/README.md

 To set up a connection:

-- select 'setup connection' in both Agents
+- Select 'setup connection' in both Agents
 - Alice will print a invitation link which you then copy and paste to Faber
 - You have now set up a connection!

 To offer a credential:

-- select 'offer credential' in Faber
+- Select 'offer credential' in Faber
 - Faber will start with registering a schema and the credential definition accordingly
 - You have now send a credential offer to Alice!
 - Go to Alice to accept the incoming credential offer

 To request a proof:

-- select 'request proof' in Faber
+- Select 'request proof' in Faber
 - Faber will create a new proof attribute and will then send a proof request to Alice!
 - Go to Alice to accept the incoming proof request

 To send a basic message:

-- select 'send message' in either one of the Agents
+- Select 'send message' in either one of the Agents
-- Type your message and press Enter
+- Type your message and press enter
-- Message send!
+- Message sent!

+Exit:

+- Select 'exit' to shutdown the agent.

+Restart:

-Exit the demo by selecting 'Exit', this will shutdown the agent and 'Restart' will do so too but will setup a new agent inmediatly.
+- Select 'restart', to shutdown the current agent and start a new one